pipeforce/pipeforce.github.io/docs/guides/90_webhooks.md

 Replace any url **``https://hub-try.pipeforce.org``** from the examples shown on this page by the url of your PIPEFORCE instance.
 :::

-## Incoming Webhook

-An incoming webhook is an url endpoint which can be called by an external system to trigger a pipeline inside PIPEFORCE.
-The url of such an incoming webhook has a format similar to this:
+The url of such an PIPEFORCE webhook has a format similar to this:

 ```
 https://hub-try.pipeforce.org/api/v3/command/webhook.receive?token=<token>